Note: if you are interested in DSR remote flex (online) please check the FAQ on that page.

-There are many resources but you should try the woloho.com newsletter, Craigslist Berlin, WG Gesucht, and/or Immobilienscout.
-Another great resource is Toytown Germany (forum for expats).
+There are many resources, but you should try the woloho.com newsletter, Craigslist Berlin, WG Gesucht, and Immobilienscout.
+Another great resource is Toytown Germany (a forum for ex-pats).
 You can also try AirBnB for temporary housing while you look for something permanent.

 I’M NOT A EUROPEAN CITIZEN – WHAT ARE MY VISA OPTIONS?